Potnislab/commensal/README.md

 ## Data Availability

-Sequence data generated from this work have been deposited in the DOE JGI and GenBank database under the JGI taxon id and Bioproject accession number as given in data infromation table.
+Sequence data generated from this work have been deposited in the DOE JGI and GenBank database under the JGI taxon id and Bioproject accession number as given in metadata table.

 ## Funding